 The Argolis peninsula, which separates the Saronic and Argolic Gulfs, is steeped in legend and history.
-The town of Argos, from which the region takes its name, is thought to be the longest continually inhabited town in Greece.
-Argolis was the seat of power of the Mycenaean empire that ruled Greece from 1600 to 1100 BC.
-Traces of this mighty civilisation lie scattered across the region in the shape of tholos (tombs shaped like beehives), citadels and ancient theatres.
-The Venetian seafront town of Nafplio, the first ever capital of Greece, makes a handy base for ventures into the surrounding countryside.
+The town of Argos is thought to be the longest continually inhabited town in Greece.
+Argolis was the foremost seat of power of the Mycenaeans that dominated Greece from around 1500 to 1200 BC.
+Traces of this mighty civilisation lie scattered across the region in the shape of tholoi (beehive-shaped tombs), citadels and ancient theatres.
+The Venetian seafront town of Nafplio, the first capital of modern Greece, makes a handy base for exploring the surrounding countryside.

 The southern knob of the peninsula proper, centred on the agricultural town of Kranidi, features the small resorts of Porto Heli, 4km south of Kranidi, and Ermioni, 4km east of Kranidi.
 Few travellers venture to the northeast, yet the zigzagging drive along the coast is spectacular.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Argolis.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Argolis.